 Most of the people I meet ask for my advice about how to lose weight, but some of my clients are actually trying to pack on pounds, and it's not as simple as it may seem.
-Every once in a while I'll read about an actor who had to gain weight for a role, and they talk about how awesome it was to down pints of ice cream, pasta, bread, cheeseburgers and donuts.
-That is one way to gain weight, but it's not the best way.
+Every once in a while I'll read about an actor who had to gain weight for a role, and they talk about how awesome it was to down pints of ice cream, pasta, bread, cheeseburgers, and doughnuts.
+That's one way to gain weight, but it's not the best way.
 (Related: More Women Are Trying to Gain Weight Through Diet and Exercise)

 Here are five "good gain" rules I share with my clients:

 Your body needs a continuous supply of energy since it's like an engine that's always turned on (your heart is always beating, blood is circulating, your brain and muscles are working).
 When you skip meals, you deprive your body of the fuel it needs to keep going.
 The result is a dip into your energy piggy bank, which unfortunately includes muscle mass.
 The best way to prevent your body from losing any important tissue is to eat regular meals, spaced about three to five hours apart.
 If you're trying to gain new muscle tissue, meal timing is especially critical.
-Sometimes my clients tell me they "eat all the time” but when they actually start keeping a food journal they realize just how erratic their patterns are.
+Sometimes my clients tell me they "eat all the time," but when they actually start keeping a food journal they realize just how erratic their patterns are.
 Consistency is key.
 (Related: The Muscle-Building Foods to Eat for More Definition)

 Always aim for at least three food groups.
-Instead of just a banana or handful of nuts, top a few slices of whole grain toast with almond butter and banana slices (which, BTW, is Khloé Kardashian's go-to post-workout breakfast), along with a glass of organic skim milk or a milk substitute (soy, hemp, etc.).
-A wider varied provides your body with a broader spectrum of nutrients to work with throughout the day.
+Instead of just a banana or a handful of nuts, top a few slices of whole-grain toast with almond butter and banana slices (which, BTW, is Khloé Kardashian's go-to post-workout breakfast), along with a glass of organic skim milk or a milk substitute.
+A wider variety provides your body with a broader spectrum of nutrients to work with throughout the day.

-The best way to rack up extra nutrition without having to eat huge quantities of food or resort to junk is to choose nutrient-rich foods that pack a lot of carbohydrates, protein or fat into a small serving.
+The best way to rack up extra nutrition without having to eat huge quantities of food or resort to junk is to choose nutrient-rich foods that pack a lot of carbohydrates, protein, or fat into a small serving.
 Dried fruit is a great example.
 With the water removed, the portion shrinks by about 75 percent, so a cup of grapes turns into a quarter cup of raisins.
 Just be sure to look for dried fruits with no added sugar or preservatives.
-For another nourishing, power-packed snack, fold rolled oats, dark chocolate chips and minced dried fruit into almond butter – spoon out portions about the diameter of a quarter, roll them into little balls, wrap in wax and paper, and snack on them throughout the day.
+For another nourishing, power-packed snack, fold rolled oats, dark chocolate chips, and minced dried fruit into almond butter.
+Spoon out portions about the diameter of a quarter, roll them into little balls, wrap in waxed paper, and snack on them throughout the day.
 (Related: 3 Easy-to-Make Protein Ball Recipes That Will Replace Those Boring Bars)